brandonkal/inkjet/README.md

   <img height="180" width="180" src="https://user-images.githubusercontent.com/4714862/80295323-cf9e8180-8726-11ea-9919-2bbe1de7f5e5.png">
 </p>

+# Inkjet --The Executable Markdown and CLI Tool

 How long is your README.md?

-As developers, we are great at creating new things and using iterative development to reach new targets.
-But sometimes the README.md falls behind.
+As developers, we create great new things.
+We use iterative development to reach new targets.
+But often the README.md falls behind.
 In other areas, we work to automate as much as possible.
 Using tools such as Ansible, Docker, Kubernetes, and Terraform, we aim for "infrastructure as code."
 Doing this means our infrastructure is well documented and we can create and teardown environments quickly.

 But with all these tools, project set up becomes more complex.
 Gone are the days of just a `git clone`.
 The "Getting Started" section of our READMEs resemble long lists of manual tasks that a new developer is expected to execute, often by copying and pasting snippets of code into the terminal.

 My last young project currently has a README.md that started out as a pasteboard of code snippets to run to reproduce an environment.
 The document expands with the project.
 It is reproducible, but it is not yet automated.
+Using it requires a lot of reading and copy-and-paste into the terminal.
 Eventually I had planned to move these scripts into a combination of Ansible playbooks, Makefiles, and shell scripts.
-That would likely then require additional markdown documentation on how to use all of those scripts.
+Automation!
+But those new scripts would then require additional markdown documentation on how to use them.

-An open source project that I respect has an extremely complex README file.
-Is it not odd that while we automate everything in the infrastructure space, we still fill our bootstrap guides with complex manual processes?
+Open source projects that I respect have extremely complex README files.
+We automate everything else.
+Why not the bootstrap process?

 That's when it occurred to me -- we need executable documentation.
 Markdown is well suited for this task because it renders well nearly everywhere with syntax highlighting of code blocks.

+Inkjet helps you automate those complex (and currently manual) bootstrap guides.

 We can replace Makefiles with inkjet.md files.
-Inkjet supports many languages, so you can write your tasks in Go, Ruby, TypeScript, bash, etc. More extravagant interpreters are supported by using a shebang at the start of your code block.
+Inkjet supports many languages, so you can write your tasks in Go, Ruby, TypeScript, bash, Python, etc. More extravagant interpreters are supported by using a shebang at the start of your code block.

 With `inkjet` you can build interactive CLIs from your existing markdown.
 These CLIs can be as simple as a list of common tasks such as `test`, `build`, and `lint` or as complex applications with subcommands, flags, and options.
 All of this defined in a simple markdown file that is both a **human-readable document** and a **command definition**!
 Your code is documentation and your documentation is code.
 Because markdown is documentation focused, the format encourages descriptive text.
+You can add additional information.
 This allows others to easily get started with your project's development setup by simply reading your `inkjet.md`.

-In its current state, inkjet works really well as a command runner for projects and sharing snippets as CLIs.
-In the fullness of time, I hope to expand inkjet to work as a general-purpose executable markdown tool.
+Inkjet works really well as a command runner for projects and sharing snippets as CLIs.
+In the fullness of time, inkjet can expand into a general-purpose executable markdown tool.

 Here's the [inkjet.md](/inkjet.md) that `inkjet` uses to build itself and run tests!